Mjurtas/Spacemind-Game/README.md

 [License](#license)

 ## General Info
 This game is a project made for the course *Systemutvecklingsprojek(IK086G)* autumn 2020.
 The program is written in C# on the .net platform with the GUI is written using Windows Platform Foundation(WPF).
 On the backend it uses a database to store data on players and their game results using Postgresql as a database manager.
 The game has a drag-and-drop interface to allow the player to drag a number of avatars onto the game board.
 There is also a sound player to play music from a list of sound files while the game runs.
+The music can be muted.

 ## Game Rules